-John Barclay: Scotland captain agrees to join Edinburgh from Scarlets
+John Barclay: Scotland captain's move to Edinburgh from Scarlets confirmed

 Head coach Richard Cockerill surprised many by naming young back-row Magnus Bradbury as his captain at the start of the season, only to strip the player of that title following an off-field misdemeanour.

-The arrival of Barclay, who is set to lead Scotland against New Zealand at Murrayfield on Saturday, continues Cockerill's remodelling of Edinburgh's squad.
+The arrival of Barclay, who will lead Scotland against New Zealand at Murrayfield on Saturday, continues Cockerill's remodelling of Edinburgh's squad.

 The future of another Edinburgh and Scotland back-row, John Hardie, is unclear as he remains the subject of an ongoing internal disciplinary investigation into alleged cocaine use.